MunibaP/Book-Search-Engine/README.md

 2. Open the cloned repository in a visual studio code.

 3. Open integrated terminal on server.js in order to run "npm install" on the command line to install dependencies.

-In addition, create a gitignore file, which should includes node_modules, .env file, and .DS_Store.
+4. To launch the server and view the application in the browser, navigate to the root directory and execute the command "npm run develop".

 ## Usage
 1. Open the repository, run 'npm install' to install dependencies.

-2. Open integrated terminal on server.js in order to run "npm start" to start the server.
+2. Open integrated terminal in the root directory in order to run "npm run develop" to start the server.

-3. Open the Deployed application on the browser.
+3. View the application either locally by running it on your machine or open the deployed application in your web browser.

-4. Upon accessing the application, you should see the text editor interface.
-Optionally, when prompted, click on the "Install" button to download the web application as an icon on your desktop for quick access.
+4. Upon accessing the application, you should see the Book Search Engine interface.
+Upon loading the book search engine, users will be prompted with the following options "Search for Books", "Login/Signup", and "Searchbar".

-5. The Text Editor enables users to input, view, edit, or delete content, with instant saving facilitated by IndexedDB, ensuring secure local storage.
-Whether the browser is closed or the page is refreshed, the content remains retained and accessible when reopening the application.

-6. Additionally, the Text Editor enables users to edit existing content or create new entries offline.
+5. Upon opening the application, users are prompted to access the menu where they can either log in or sign up using a modal, allowing them to create a new account or log in to an existing one.

+6. Additionally, upon entering a search query and submitting it, users can browse through search results, each displaying book details, and save desired books to their account with a click of a button.

+7. Users can view their saved books, each displaying details, and delete unwanted books from their account.

 ## Screenshot
 **The Text Editor homepage:**